Antari-yan/Introduction-Container/README.md

 This is where `Compose files` come in.
 A `Compose file` is a `YAML` configuration file that describes how to run a set of containers as services.
-The default filename is `docker-compose.yml`, but can differe if needed.
+The default filename is `docker-compose.yml`, but can differ if needed.

 It can be used to define `services`, `networks`, `volumes`, and more in a declarative way.
 Like with CLI commands there are short and long versions that can be used in a compose file.